geojeff/busser/README.md

 substantially changed from garçon, to see if all of that can be simpler.

 Add tests, using vows perhaps, but take a fresh look at mocha and any other testing frameworks available.
-Some of the node.js modules can be used in concert to make fixtures and testing harnesses.
+Some of the node.js modules already employed in busser/busboy can be used in concert to make fixtures and testing harnesses.

 Support for Coffeescript programming of SproutCore will be explored and developed as a primary focus after the dust settles on other roadmap items.